chi-collective/genparse/README.md

 If you encounter any issues during installation or setup, please try the following:

+1. Make sure you ran `make env` to set up your environment.
+2. If necessary run `make env` in a fresh environment.
+3. Try running in a virtual environment if you skipped that step.
-1. Ensure you have the correct Python version (3.10 or higher)
+4. Ensure you have the correct Python version (3.10 or higher)
-2. Check that all prerequisites are installed
-3. If you encounter any errors, try running `make test` to see more detailed output
+5. If you encounter any errors, try running `make test` to see more detailed output

 If problems persist, please open an issue on our GitHub repository with the error message and your system information.